borntofrappe/the-nature-of-code/README.md

 ### Particle system

 The collection of particles is stored and managed in a `ParticleSystem` entity.
 The system is initialized with an `x` and `y` coordinate, to spawn particles from a specific point of origin; the coordinates are then modified following the mouse cursor.

+### Particle systems

+Building on top of a particle system as a collection of particles, it is possible to build a collection of collections, of particle systems.
+This is beyond the scope of the chapter, but useful to argue how a simulation is able to model nature with complex systems.

+In the demo, the script initializes a particle system following a mouse click, and removes a collection when there are no more particles.
+To reduce the rate at which particles are produced, each `ParticleSystem` is initialized with a `lifespan`; the value is incremented at every iteration and used in `math.random` to add a particle with smaller and smaller odds.